Tag Archives: Agriculture

 Where would you take your gold coin to buy food?
 In postwar Italy, as in this country several decades ago, small diversified farms could be found near all towns and cities.
 There were even truck farms within the city limits of New York.
 All are gone now.
 Many americans would have to walk or ride their bicycles for hours to get to a farm, and then likely would find an agribusiness operation with bins of one or two commodities on hand.
 Spending your coin would present a real challenge.

 So the best fall back possession is not gold, but a large garden and a pantry of home-produced food.”
-But for those who are wishing to buy precious metals such as gold online, gold avenue has a good reputation.

 From the introduction by Robert Rodale, in the book titled “Fresh Food, Dirt Cheap (All Year Long!) by The Editors of Gardening Magazine.